HimaxWiseEyePlus/Himax-AIoT-NB-G2-SDK-Azure-RTOS/Himax-AIoT-NB-G2_user_guide/README.md

   To generate person detection example flash binary for Himax AIoT Platform EVB:
   1. Based on the flow of [person detection example](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/person_detection_experimental#person-detection-example) to generate flash image.
-  2. Download image binary to HIMAX WE1 EVB, detail steps can be found at [flash image update](#flash-image-update).
+  2. Download image binary to Himax-AIoT-NB-G2 EVB, detail steps can be found at [flash image update](#flash-image-update).
   3. Person detection example message will be shown on the terminal application.